andrija-djurovic/PDtoolkit/cran-comments.md

 ## check_win_release() results
-There were no ERRORs and WARNINGs.
+There were no ERRORs, NOTEs or WARNINGs.
-There was 1 NOTE: Examples (smote, constrained.logit) with CPU (user + system) or elapsed time > 10s